andbanman/ansible-role-ad_member/README.md

 Join a Linux host to an Active Directory domain as a domain member.

 Configuring identity mapping between AD users/groups and Unix UID/GIGs is often the most difficult part of joining linux to AD.
 The two mapping options are winbind and sssd, where sssd is preferred since it does not require a local database and is consistent accross hosts.
 Starting with Samba 4.8.0, winbind must be installed to connect to AD; strictly speaking this only affects hosts that serve samba file shares, while other hosts can continue to use sssd for system authentication (pam, nss, etc).
-Typically winbind and sssd are mutually exclusive, but this role uses the winbind nss backend to allow sssd and winbind to coexist.
+As such, this role does not permit a working Samba server.

-The resulting configuration integrates AD into Linux authentication stack with sssd and provides a full featured samba server for file sharing.
-Both `getent` and `wbinfo` should work to resolve users and groups from AD.
+To join a Linux Samba server to an AD domain, see role ansible-role-ad_member_samba.

 ## Requirements